 BEVs – $500 for driving range less than 200 miles

 FCEVs – $5,000 any FCEV

 Each individual with a valid CT driver’s license is entitled to one rebate (lifetime).
-(If you co-sign for a vehicle, the cap for that single vehicle will count for both of you.)
+(Pro tip: Avoid co-signing for a vehicle.
+If you co-sign, you will both get dinged for having used the incentive.)

 It’s important to note that as of October 15, 2019, the incentive only applies to BEV and PHEV vehicles with an MSRP of $42,000 or less and $60,000 or less for FCEVs.